 - Have you noticed a skin lesion that has grown or changed?

 - Do you have a skin lesion that bleeds or itches?

 - Examine your skin.
 Your doctor may look at your skin to determine whether your skin changes are likely to be skin cancer.
 Further testing may be needed to confirm that diagnosis.

 - Remove a sample of suspicious skin for testing (skin biopsy).
-Your doctor may remove a small sample of suspicious-looking skin for laboratory testing.
+Your doctor may remove the suspicious-looking skin for lab testing.
 A biopsy can determine whether you have skin cancer and, if so, what type of skin cancer you have.

 Determining the extent of the skin cancer

 If your doctor determines you have skin cancer, you may have additional tests to determine the extent (stage) of the skin cancer.

 Because superficial skin cancers such as basal cell carcinoma rarely spread, a biopsy which removes the entire growth often is the only test needed to determine the cancer stage.
 But if you have a large squamous cell carcinoma, Merkel cell carcinoma or melanoma, your doctor may recommend further tests to determine the extent of the cancer.

 Additional tests might include imaging tests to examine the nearby lymph nodes for signs of cancer or a procedure to remove a nearby lymph node and test it for signs of cancer (sentinel lymph node biopsy).